maikmajestic/my-spa/README.md

 Supports operations such as creating, editing, and deleting user profiles.
 Validation ensures data integrity before submission.

+Multilanguage Support:
+The application supports multiple languages (English and Spanish) using a language switcher component.
+Users can select their preferred language, and the interface updates accordingly.

 ## Installation

 Clone the repository: